jonathanvx/mariadb-sys/MERGE.md

     | 1.5.1       | 5.7.25-log    |
     +-------------+---------------+

 In MySQL 5.7 an inline file is shipped.
-To generate a similar file you can run:
+To generate the same file you can run:

-    ./mariadb-sys/generate_sql_file.sh -v 57 -u "'mysql.sys'@'localhost'"
+    ./generate_sql_file.sh -v 57 -m

-And then do a diff between `mysql-5.7/share/mysql_sys_schema.sql` and `mariadb-sys/gen/sys_1.5.2_57_inline.sql` But they are completely differently formated...
-So we need an other approach.
+    diff gen/mysql_sys_schema.sql /home/mysql/product/mysql-5.7/share/mysql_sys_schema.sql

+It looks like our current mysql_sys_schema.sql is the same as original MySQL 5.7.26.
+So nothing has changed since then.

 ## Sources found in the Internet